 The photo below is from a 1966 newspaper advertisement.
-We thought the buffet dining was sophisticated and ‘posh’, but I’m sure it wasn’t; Australian cuisine was yet to benefit from migration!
+As school kids we thought the buffet dining was sophisticated and ‘posh’, but I’m sure it wasn’t; Australian cuisine was yet to benefit from migration!

 50 years on and my partner Rob and I are travelling from Darwin to Adelaide.
 Day one begins with a five-star brunch, as we travel south through the tropical north to Katherine.
-Has to be barramundi with one’s eggs.
+Just has to be barramundi with one’s eggs.

 And so to Bed.
 Bunks, but very comfortable.
 Certainly an improvement on the 1950s, before diesel took over from steam.

 1.30am near Tennant Creek.
-Have stopped here for an hour or so and have internet access.
+For some reason we have stopped here for an hour or so and have internet access.
 I can finish my article.

 Great cruise around spectacular Katherine Gorge yesterday.
-Plus a walk during which a guide fell helping someone and had to be taken to hospital with a suspected broken ankle. (dangerous country this!)
+Plus a walk during which a guide fell while helping one of the passengers and had to be taken to hospital with a suspected broken ankle. (dangerous country this!)

 Crocodiles.
-We see ’em, we eat ’em, well their tails, poor chaps.
+We see ’em, we eat ’em, well mostly their tails are eaten, poor chaps. 😎